Frequently Asked Questions

 What activities does the Hellman Fellows Fund support?

 The Hellman Fellows Fund supports junior faculty research on the ten campuses of the UC system and at four private institutions (see full list of programs).
-A pilot program to support doctoral students is currently being implemented at UC Berkeley.

 How can I get a program started at my institution?